 If you hold a BT Super for Life—Savings account, your investment earnings and capital gains will be taxed at a maximum rate of 15%.
 However, certain capital gains may be charged a concessional tax rate of 10%.
 In a Retirement or Transition to Retirement account, however, your investment earnings will currently not be taxed.

-When it comes to making a withdrawal, if you are 60 years or older you will generally not have to pay tax.
+When making a withdrawal and you are 60 years or older you will generally not have to pay tax.
 If you are less than 60 years of age, you will be taxed as follows:

 - Lump sum withdrawals have no tax-free component.
 If you are under your preservation age (this is between 55 and 60), tax is paid at 20%, plus a Medicare Levy).
 If you’re aged between your preservation age and 59, your withdrawal will be tax-free up to the low rate cap, and you’ll then be taxed at a rate of 15%.

 - Pension payments will attract a marginal tax rate less a 15% tax offset.